pgherveou/mailscan/README.md

 mailscan
 =========

-simple function that intent to extract emails from a text Feel free to contribute!
+simple function that extract emails from a text
+Feel free to contribute!

 install